 In 2019, additional studies of shoreline conditions since Hurricane Irma concluded that small segments in Flagler County (1.6 miles), Collier County (0.6 mile) and Sarasota County (0.7 mile) were critical.
 Also, studies of shoreline changes in Franklin County since Hurricane Michael concluded changes in both non-critical and critical areas on St. Vincent Island.
 In 2020 and 2021, monitoring reports, studies and survey data indicated that critical erosion has expanded in a southernly direction on Casey Key in Sarasota County (0.6 mile) and new segments were added in Volusia County (1.2 mile) and Broward County (0.6 mile).
 Additional measurements were made in the Florida Keys with GIS maps to provide more precise distances resulting in greater lengths for the existing critically eroded areas (1.2 mile).
 No changes were made in the updated Critically Eroded Beaches Report of 2022.
-The 2022 list includes 426.3 miles of critically eroded beach, 9.1 miles of critically eroded inlet shoreline, 88.7 miles of non-critically eroded beach and 3.2 miles of non-critically eroded inlet shoreline statewide, as shown in Figure 1.
+Due to erosion caused by Hurricanes Ian and Nicole (2022), additional critical erosion areas were added to the 2023 critical erosion report in St. Johns County (0.8 mile), Volusia County (5.0 miles) and Lee County (0.4 mile).
+Both Volusia County (0.9 mile) and St. Johns County (7.6 miles) had non-critical erosion segments added into the 2023 report.
+The 2023 list includes 432.5 miles of critically eroded beach, 9.1 miles of critically eroded inlet shoreline, 97.2 miles of non-critically eroded beach and 3.2 miles of non-critically eroded inlet shoreline, statewide, as shown in Figure 1.